scikit-hep/pyhf/docs/likelihood.rst

    For bins in the model where:

      * the samples nominal expected rate is zero, or
-     * the absolute uncertainty is zero.
+     * the scale factor is zero.

    nuisance parameters will be allocated, but will be fixed to ``1`` in the calculation (as staterror is a multiplicative modifier this results in